USA Coalition versus Russia-China Coalition

 • Is the Global Order Changed due to the Ukraine War?

-The methodology of my analysis includes a set of ‘Geopolitical Position Indicators’ to determine the geopolitics position of each country in order to distinguish which countries belong to the USA coalition and which countries belong to the Russia-China coalition.
-Besides, it also includes a set of ‘Crucial Country Indicators’ to get background about the important factors of each country, which allows comparing the ‘Crucial Country Indicators’ between countries and between coalitions.
-Hence, please see below the description of the ‘Geopolitical Position Indicators’ and the ‘Crucial Country Indicators’.
+The methodology of my analysis includes a set of ‘Geopolitical Position Indicators’ to determine the geopolitical position of each country in order to distinguish which countries belong to the USA coalition and which countries belong to the Russia-China coalition.
+Besides, it also includes a set of ‘Crucial Country Indicators’ to get background about the important indicators of each country in terms of population, GDP, Area Size, and Energy Security, which allows comparing the ‘Crucial Country Indicators’ between countries and between coalitions.

 ‘Geopolitical Position Indicators’

 • Sanctions against Russia.
-This indicator is based on the list of ‘Unfriendly Countries and Territories’ defined by Russia due to Sanctions that a certain country or territory imposed against Russia.
-The list of ‘Unfriendly Countries and Territories’ also includes Colonies, so please see the separate table for Colonies, still keep in mind, that Colonies have no Vote right in UN, so it is impossible to know the geopolitics position of a colony at the local level, which is particularly applied for Colonies that aim to be independent countries.
-A colony could be defined as a territory that has a long distance from the sovereign country or in the case that the location of the colony belongs naturally to another country or region.
+This indicator is based on the list of ‘Unfriendly Countries and Territories’, which was defined by Russia due to Sanctions that a certain country or territory imposed against Russia.
+The list of ‘Unfriendly Countries and Territories’ also includes Colonies (see Map 4 and Table 4).
+However, keep in mind that Colonies have no voting rights in the UN, so it is possible to know the geopolitical position of a colony at the local level, which particularly applies for Colonies that aim to be independent countries.
+A colony could be defined as a territory that has a long distance from the sovereign country or if the location of the colony belongs naturally to another country or region.

 • Alliances.
-This indicator describes the alliances that each country belongs to, yet it refers only to alliances related to USA Coalition or Russia-China Coalition, both Military alliances and Multilateral Trade alliances.
-In other words, this indicator does not include bilateral Trade alliances between two certain countries or Multilateral Trade alliances that USA or China or Russia does not belong to, still, it includes the EU to distinguish between countries that belong only to the EU and not to NATO.
-However, this indicator includes both bilateral Military alliances and multilateral Military alliances, still, that USA or China or Russia belong to.
+This indicator describes the alliances that each country belongs to, yet it refers only to alliances related to the USA Coalition or the Russia-China Coalition, which are applicable to both Military alliances and Multilateral Trade alliances.
+In other words, this indicator does not include bilateral Trade alliances between two certain countries or Multilateral Trade alliances that the USA or China or Russia does not belong to.
+Still, it includes the EU in order to distinguish between countries that belong only to the EU and not to NATO.
+However, this indicator includes both bilateral Military alliances and multilateral Military alliances that either the USA or China or Russia belong to.

 • Religion.
-This indicator refers to the major religion in a country, which gives an additional background about the country.
-In general, among Muslim countries more exist antagonism towards USA, which impacts their geopolitical position.
+This indicator refers to the major religion in a country, which gives additional background about the country.
+In general, among Islamic countries exists more antagonism towards the USA, which impacts their geopolitical position.

 • Involvement in WWII.
-This indicator gives a past perspective on the involvement of each country in WWII, namely if a country or a past colony was actively involved in WWII or if it kept on neutrality policy, fully or partially via giving assistance.
+This indicator gives a past perspective on the involvement of each country in WWII, namely if a country or a past colony was actively involved in WWII or if it kept a fully neutral policy or only a partially neutral policy by giving only assistance without being actively involved in the war.

 • UN votes.
-This indicator gives a more clear picture of the geopolitics position of each country, regardless of the country position towards the sanctions against Russia.
+This indicator gives more clear picture of the geopolitical position of each country, regardless of the country position towards the Sanctions against Russia.

 • UN Votes 1-6.
-Since the start of the Ukraine war, took place six UN votes that related to the Russian invasion of Ukraine, two votes by the UN security council and four votes by the UN General Assembly, which reveals the position of each country regarding the conflict between Russia and Ukraine.
+Since the start of the Ukraine war, six UN votes have took place in relation to the Russian invasion of Ukraine: two votes by the UN security council and four votes by the UN General Assembly, which reveal the position of each country regarding the conflict between Russia and Ukraine.

 • UN Vote 7.
-It refers to the vote that was carried out by the UN Human Right Council regarding how Iran handled the riots in Iran.
-Iran become a strategic ally in Russia-China Coalition, so this vote reveals how the core of the Russia-China Coalition unified beyond Iran against this resolution that was mainly led by the USA Coalition.
+It refers to the vote that was carried out by the UN Human Rights Council regarding how Iran handled the riots in Iran.
+Iran becomes a strategic ally in the Russia-China Coalition, so this vote reveals how the core of the Russia-China Coalition unified beyond Iran against this resolution that was mainly led by the USA Coalition.

 • UN Vote 8.
-The vote regarding New International Economic Order that organised by Russia is the most important UN vote in relation to the ability to distinguish between countries that would like to keep the current global order that is dominated by USA (Vote Against by USA Coalition) and countries that would like to change the current global order in a way that Russia and China will be the dominant superpowers instead of USA (Vote Favour by Russia-China Coalition).
+The vote regarding the New International Economic Order that was organised by Russia is the most important UN vote in relation to the ability to distinguish between countries that would like to keep the current global order that is dominated by the USA (Against by the USA Coalition) and countries that would like to change the current global order in a way that Russia and China will be the dominant superpowers instead of the USA (In-Favour by the Russia-China Coalition).

 • Additional Remarks about UN Votes.

 • Favour versus Not Favour in UN Votes 1-7.
-To distinguish between countries that voted in favour with the line of USA coalition versus countries that voted ‘Not in Favour’, we should take into account the votes of Against, Abstained, and Not Voted to see the total of ‘Not in Favour’ that de-facto refers to countries that did not give their support to USA coalition.
-In other words, countries that voted ‘Not in Favour’ gave their support to Russia-China Coalition instead of to USA coalition.
+To distinguish between countries that voted ‘In-favour’ (with the policy line of the USA) versus ‘Not in Favour’, we should take into account the votes of Against, Abstained, and Not Voted to see the total of ‘Not in Favour’ that de-facto refers to countries that did not give their support to the USA coalition.
+In other words, countries that voted ‘Not in Favour’ gave their support to the Russia-China Coalition instead of to the USA coalition.

 • Favour in UN Votes 1-7 = Total of Favour = USA Coalition